jamesmah/MemoTile/README.md

 A two player game which allows for customisable tokens and board size.
 I picked a tile based game system that was simpler than checkers but different from tictactoe and would make more sense to scale the grid size.
+I was interested in getting a better understanding of jQuery for DOM manipulation and effects.

 ---